 Step 6 fact: Methane is 23 times more harmful to the environment than carbon

-Step 10 fact: Sometimes beef is flown over from a different country
+Step 10 fact: Sometimes beef is flown over from a different country.
+Carbon emissions are much higher in the air than on the road or sea.

 Any time fact: 2.1 million cattle are used for food annually in the UK